Momellouky/momellouky/README.md

 Hi there
 I am Mohamed Mellouky, 20 years old.
 I hold a baccalaureate degree of science in physics.
-Actually, I am a student at Faculty of sciences and technologies - University sidi Mohamed Ben Abdellah at Fez, Morocco.
+Actually, I am a student at Faculty of sciences and technologies - University Sidi Mohamed Ben Abdellah at Fez, Morocco.
 For the sake of extracurricular activities, I am Founder & 2D Designer at Uniqueshot production & uniquequote.
 Furthermore, I enjoy learning new things, about different arguments such as computer science, physics and history.
 I love to help people and share with others my knowledge, which is why my goal for 2021 is to contribute to open source projects.
 Finally, I’m available on **Facebook, Twitter, Linkedin** and this is my email:
 **contact.mellouky@gmail.com.**